A list of spiritual biographies. Including spiritual personalities from Christianity, Buddhism, Hinduism, Sikhism, Islam and other traditions.

 Sri Aurobindo (1872 – 1950 ) was a spiritual Teacher, philosopher and poet.
 After retiring from politics, he was based in Pondicherry, India where he attracted disciples.
 He wrote many works, including The Life Divine and Savitri.

 Swami Vivekananda (1863 – 1902 ) a direct disciple of Sri Ramakrishna, Vivekananda helped spread Ramakrishna’s message and mission to the West.

 Sri Chaitanya (1486–1534) a devotee of Lord Krishna, Sri Chaitanya’s followers saw him as an avatar and incarnation of Vishnu.

 Sai Baba of Shirdi (c 1860-1918 ) Sai Baba of Shirdi was an Indian Guru, fakir and saint.
 He was widely venerated by Muslims and Hindus alike, who saw Sai Baba as a saintly, holy figure.

 Nisargadatta Maharaj (1897 – 1981) was an Indian Spiritual Teacher and philosopher of Advaita.
 His book, I Am That – summarises his Advaita philosophy of discriminating between the real and unreal.

-Sri Ramakrishna (1836 –1886) Ifluential Bengali mystic and spiritual Guru.
-Ramakrishna practised an intense spiritual sadhana – through his experience he believed that all religions led to the same goal of God-realisation.
+Sri Ramakrishna (1836 –1886) Influential Bengali mystic and spiritual Guru.
+Ramakrishna practised an intense spiritual sadhana – through his experience, he believed that all religions led to the same goal of God-realisation.